bewuethr/bewuethr.github.io/2022-03-03-infinite-history.md

 in-memory history, which is initialized from a history file; when the session is finished, the in-memory history is written back to the history file.

-See [below][multsesh] how to configure this in a way so multiple parallel sessions don't wipe out each other's histories; for now, we're just thinking about a single session.
+Configuring this in a way so multiple parallel sessions don't wipe out each other's histories will be subject of a separate post; for now, we're just thinking about a single session.

-The history file by default lives at `~/.bash_history`; to put it elsewhere, set the `HISTFILE` variable.
-I like my home directory uncluttered, so I have this in my `.bashrc`:
+The history file by default lives at `~/.bash_history`; to put it elsewhere, set the [`HISTFILE`][histfile] variable.
+I like my home directory uncluttered, and I try to follow the [XDG Base Directory Specification][xdg], so I have this in my `.bashrc`:

 ```bash
 HISTFILE="$HOME/.local/share/bash/history"
 ```

+where `~/.local/share` is the default value of `$XDG_DATA_HOME`.

 When the session history gets written to the history file, the file is either overwritten, or the history is appended.
 This is controlled with the